 What is the Pride in London parade route?

-Check back nearer the time for a map of the route.
+See below for a map of the route.

 Where can I watch the 2017 Pride parade?

 Make sure to arrive early to secure your spot behind the barriers along the route, where you’ll be able to watch the parade.
 Pride in London is the city’s biggest one-day event, so the streets get very busy with people wanting to support and see the parade – follow our guide to staying safe.